First I put the Airthings ViewPlus to the test at home, then Dan did the same. Here’s why it still gets a solid thumbs-up from us, two years on!

 Confusingly, there’s an icon for the USB-C cable on the back of the monitor, but it’s right above where you first pull out the battery tab.
 This makes it seem almost like the cable should fit somewhere in that area without taking the back off the monitor entirely.

-You do, however, have to remove the back of the monitor to access the port.
+You do have to remove the back of the monitor to access the charging port, though.
 And it wasn’t clear to me how to get the back of the monitor off without risking breaking anything.
 There are no ‘slide here’ type markings and I was wary of accidentally forcing the monitor open and snapping some plastic.

 After some gentle prodding and poking, I realized that the back lifts off with a little force applied in the gap below that USB icon.
 To open the ViewPlus, hold the monitor with the back facing you, put your thumb or finger in the gap at the middle bottom part of the case and push the tab in and pull the back up and out.
 This will reveal the six batteries, USB-C port, serial number, and other information on your monitor.

 When hooked up via USB-C, the monitor will send sample reports every 2.5 minutes.
 On battery alone, the monitor automatically sends reports every 10 minutes.
 To preserve battery life, you can toggle settings, so that the monitor only sends reports every 60 minutes.
-According to Airthings, this setting could mean your monitor’s batteries last up to two years!
+According to Airthings, this setting means your monitor’s batteries could last up to two years!
+For me, the batteries needed replacing in just over 18 months.

 Which brings me to the last negative thing I have to say about the ViewPlus.
 Unfortunately, you can’t toggle this battery saver setting in the app on the smartphone, nor, seemingly, through the web dashboard if accessed on a smartphone.
 I had to dig around for a while until I worked out that the way to change this battery life setting is to log into the web dashboard on my laptop.
 Once there, changing that setting was easy.
 Whether it makes much difference to overall battery life, I can’t yet say.